benmvp/slides/2022/connecttech/ts-react.md

 NOTES:

-- Okay
+- Okay, so far we've seen that
-  - I) Forced our prop types to be defined
+  - I) Prop types are forced to be defined
-  - II) We saw how prop values are required by default
+  - II) Prop types are required by default
   - III) Prop refactors are easily caught
-- Let's look at the fourth feature
+- Let's look at the fourth prop-related feature
 - It's a lot of work to define a deeply nested shape
-  * Even with eslint rules to prevent `PropTypes.object`, we can still find ways to "cheat"
+  - Even with eslint rules to prevent `PropTypes.object`, we can still find ways to "cheat"
-  * There's nothing forcing the `PropTypes` to be 100% accurate
+  - There's nothing really forcing the `PropTypes` to be 100% accurate
-  * And typically we use `PropTypes.shape`
+  - And typically we use `PropTypes.shape`
-  * When we really should use `PropTypes.exact` to warn on extra properties
+  - When really we should use `PropTypes.exact` to warn on extra properties
 - Here `AppProps` has one property: an object called `user`
-  * But `user` itself is a complex object called `User`
+  - But `user` itself is a complex object called `User`
-  * It has 2 properties: `name` (a string) and `address` (yet another complext object)
+  - It has 2 properties: `name` (a string) and `address` (yet another complext object)
-  * `Address` will no doubt have many properties like `city`, `state`, etc
+  - `Address` will no doubt have many properties like `city`, `state`, etc
-  * And maybe `Address` itself will have complex objects
+  - And maybe `Address` itself will have properties w/ complex objects
   - So this `User` object is very deeply nested

 /////